[nodemanager] Be quicker applying fixup for node features

 Meanwhile, 9a80d15b7cab21efe16ec2b543dfb566bea9def4 from #13399 changed the threshold from 0 to 20K "scontrol release" so it's possible even the current version of c-d-s corrects the condition eventually.

-#11 Updated by Peter Amstutz 4 months ago
+#11 Updated by Peter Amstutz over 2 years ago

 So, experimentally while it is polling on a shorter cycle, it still seems to be taking a while for it to fix things.
 One possibility is that the "update actor" within node manager is getting backlogged.
 This could also offer an explanation for the wrong instance types sometimes being applied to nodes.